undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-The Sheep's Head Way crosses extensive private farmland by formal agreement with the landowners — the trail's survival depends on walkers behaving as guests on working land.
+The Sheep's Head Way crosses extensive private farmland by formal agreement with the landowners.
+The trail survives only as long as walkers behave as guests on working land.
 Close every gate after you.
-Keep dogs strictly on leads — the upland sections are active sheep country and farmers have the legal right to shoot dogs that worry sheep.
+Keep dogs strictly on leads; the upland sections are active sheep country, and farmers have the legal right to shoot dogs that worry sheep.
 The cliff sections are unprotected and have killed walkers who veered too close to the edge in wind.
-The peninsula's archaeological sites (Dunbeacon Stone Circle, the ring forts, the megalithic burials) are National Monuments — do not climb on the stones, do not remove rocks, and do not light fires.
+The archaeological sites are National Monuments: do not climb on the stones or remove rocks, and light no fires.
 The choughs and peregrine falcons that nest on the cliffs are protected species; do not approach nest sites.
-The peninsula's villages are small and the residents are not a service industry — greet people in the pubs, do not photograph residents without asking.
+The villages are small and the residents are not a service industry.
+Greet people in the pubs, and do not photograph residents without asking.

 Practical notes

 Language: English.
 Currency: euro.
 Plug: UK/Irish type G three-pin.
 ATMs in Bantry only; cash useful at every village along the peninsula as card facilities are not universal.
-Mobile coverage is patchy on the upland sections of the trail — download offline OS maps before you walk.
+Mobile coverage is patchy on the upland sections of the trail, so download offline OS maps before you walk.
 Nearest hospital: Bantry General.
-The peninsula has no shop apart from a small one in Durrus and a SPAR in Kilcrohane — provision for self-catering before you leave Bantry.
+The peninsula has no shop apart from a small one in Durrus and a SPAR in Kilcrohane; provision for self-catering before you leave Bantry.

 ---